Corleone

 The Corleone Mafia Family originated in the early 20th century and was most likely founded by Angelo Gagliano, a Corleone native with a criminal record and known for his violent nature, who later became the first boss of Corleone.
 Like other mafia clans, the Corleone Family was originally made up of gabellotti and cattle thieves.

 The trade unionist and later mayor of Corleone, Bernandino Verro, firmly opposed the advance of the Mafia and fought hard to ensure respect for farmers' rights, agricultural cooperation, and the fair redistribution of landed estates.
 In 1915, he was killed by an unidentified hitman, on the orders of the mafia boss Angelo Gagliano, who had already attempted to assassinate him in 1910.
 Verro was the first mayor killed by the Sicilian Mafia.

 After World War II, trade unionist Placido Rizzotto led a peasant movement in Corleone for the occupation of uncultivated lands, in order to counter the power of the Mafia and its land-owning management of the territory.
 This made him a target for the town's clans, particularly for clan leader Michele Navarra, who saw the trade unionist as a threat to his power and control.
 Rizzotto was kidnapped and assassinated on March 10, 1948.
 A local shepherd boy, Giuseppe Letizia, was also killed.
 He had accidentally witnessed the murder, becoming an inconvenient eyewitness for the mafia.

-In the 1960s, the Corleone Family became increasingly powerful under the leadership of Luciano Leggio, who stood out for his ruthless ways.
-The Corleonesi Mafia clan, another local mafia group, led Cosa Nostra in the 1980s and was the most violent faction ever to take control of the organization.
+In the 1960s, the Corleone Mafia family became increasingly powerful under the leadership of Luciano Leggio, who stood out for his ruthless ways.
+The Corleonesi, an alliance of Mafia families led by Corleone mafiosi, led Cosa Nostra in the 1980s and was the most violent faction ever to take control of the organization.

 Corleone is also the birthplace of several fictional characters in Mario Puzo's 1969 novel The Godfather, including the eponymous Don Vito (Andolini) Corleone.